prasquin/AirPi/docs/usage.md

 + `enabled` specifies whether or not the sensor is enabled.
 + `sensorName` specifies the short name for the sensor.
 This must be unique to this sensor.
 Do not include any spaces in this (use underscores if required).
-Note that some sensor names are determined in the relevant Python module file (namely measurements from the DHT22 and BMP085 sensors).
+Note that some sensor names are determined automatically in the relevant Python module file (namely measurements from the DHT22 and BMP085 sensors).
 + `description` is a longer (one-sentance) description of the sensor.